rdewes/CS-greybox-MVP-ansible/README.md

-# CS-greybox-MVP-ansible
+# CS Grey Box MVP
- - forked from oravirt / ansible-oracle-modules
+Ansible playbooks for the CS grey box MVP

- - also contains additional playbooks written for the CS grey box MVP
+Started life as a fork of https://github.com/oravirt/ansible-oracle-modules.git - we also need cx_oracle, from here: https://oracle.github.io/python-cx_Oracle/

- - <more details about CS greybox MVP, eventually...>
+Contains playbooks written for the CS grey box MVP

-original readme from ansible-oracle-modules is now at orig-README.md
+Original readme from ansible-oracle-modules is now at orig-README.md